stichtingsem/pilot-phase/Project Team/Meeting-18-December.md

    - SomToday
      - SIS:
        - Working on SIS API and expect to deliver the data part in the first half of January
-       - In the second phase the webhooks and events functionality will be added
+       - In the second phase the webhooks and events functionality will be considered
      - LMS:
-       - Waiting on the other parties to connect them
+       - Waiting on the other parties (MP/LA) to connect with those endpoints
    - Thieme
      - LA:
       - Still no confirmation on participation